-This is the first of our “Ask Linda” blog series.
-Here you’ll see specialized questions from dedicated Facial-Flex users followed by answers from Facial-Flex CEO Linda Hellings.
+This is the first of our Ask Facial-Flex blog series.
+Here you’ll see questions asked by dedicated Facial-Flex users with detailed answers from an executive member of our staff.

 “I have been using the Facial-Flex for many years (at least 20), though I admit not as consistently as I probably should.
 I’m 72 years old and I do believe it has helped tone many of my facial muscles.
 But in the past year, I’m finding wrinkles above my upper lip.
 I have never smoked, which is often suggested as the cause for this.
 I’m wondering if this product addresses these muscles at all and if I should be adjusting how I use the Facial-Flex in any way.
 I’d appreciate any thoughts on this.”

 The trick is to concentrate on keeping the upper lip smooth and flat while exercising.
 Looking in the mirror while trying this is helpful.
 This will help the upper lip muscle and force it to engage in the dynamic resistance which tones and strengthens that area.
 Otherwise, the repetitive puckering will deepen the lines.
-This is why smokers who pucker their lips while smoking are more prone to these lines deepening than others.”
+This is why smokers who pucker their lips while smoking are more prone to these lines deepening than others.

 Women tend to pucker their lips more than men which is perfectly normal.
 I think we are more fearless of expression and our facial skin is far more delicate.
 Women smokers have the most difficulty combatting these upper lip creases.
 But. even if you’re not a smoker, there is a special technique in exercising with Facial-Flex that can help minimize that problematic area.